tylerharter/cs301-projects/fall19/p5/README.md

 ### Q18: How many hurricanes were formed in the month of May?

+## Challenge Questions

 ### Q19: Which month experienced the formation of the most number of hurricanes?

-## Challenge Question
+Answer with a number (e.g., 1 for Jan, etc.).

 ### Q20: How many years experienced the formation of at least four hurricanes?

-Answer with a number (e.g., 1 for Jan, etc.).

 ### Good luck with your hurricanes project! :)